univ-esuty/PyTorch-MultiGPU/README.md

 ## Abstract

-A simple code memo of communication around multiple gpus with PyTorch.
+A simple code memo for communication between multiple gpus with PyTorch.
 These codes heavily depend on Nvidia StyleGAN codes.